-3.6 Preparation of Pesticide Standard Solution
+3.6 Preparation of pesticide standard solution

-Pesticide standard stock solutions of Acephate, Chlorpyrifos, Diazinon, Dimethoate, Quinalphos, Malathion and Fenitrothion were prepared separately in acetone at a concentration of 1000 mg/L and stored at -20°C until use.
-A mixed standard solution of 50 mg/L in acetone containing all the aforementioned pesticides was prepared by adding the appropriate volume of each individual stock solution in a 50 ml volumetric flask and made to volume by addition of acetone.
-An intermediate mixed standard solution of 10 mg/L in acetone was prepared from the mixed standard solution of 50 mg/L. Then working standard solutions of 0.1, 0.2, 0.5, 1.0, 2.0, 3.0, and 5.0 mg/L in acetone were prepared by transferring the appropriate amount from 10 mg/L intermediate mixed standard solution into ten separate 10-mL volumetric flasks.
-All the standard solutions were kept in a freezer at -20°C until use.
+Pesticide standard stock solutions of malathion, diazinon, fenitrothion, quinalphos, chlorpyrifos, acephate, and dimethoate were prepared separately in MeCN at a concentration of 1000 mgL-1 and they were stored at -20°C until use.
+A mixed standard solution of 50 mgL-1 in MeCN containing all the aforementioned pesticides was prepared by adding the appropriate volume of each individual stock solution in a 50 mL volumetric flask and then made to volume by addition of MeCN.
+An intermediate mixed standard solution of 10 mgL-1 in MeCN was prepared from the mixed standard solution of 50 mgL-1.
+Then working standard solutions of 0.1, 0.2, 0.5, 1.0, 2.0, 3.0, and 5.0 mgL-1 in MeCN were prepared by transferring the appropriate amount from 10 mgL-1 of intermediate mixed standard solution into 10 separate 10mL volumetric flasks.
+All of the standard solutions were kept in a freezer at -20°C until use.

-3.7 Extraction and Clean up
+3.7 Extraction and clean up

-QuEChERS extraction method is one of the latest extraction and clean up techniques for pesticide residue analysis in food matrices which is an anagram for Quick, Easy, Cheap, Effective, Rugged and Safe.
-This techniques was first introduced by Anastassiades et al. (2003), which is gaining popularity day by day compared to the other existing techniques such as Supercritical Fluid Extraction (SFE), Liquid-liquid extraction (LLE), Solid phase extraction (SPE), Solid phase micro extraction (SPME), Stir bar sorptive extraction (SBSE), and
+QuEChERS extraction method is one of the latest Extraction and clean up techniques for pesticide residue analysis in food matrices which stands for Quick, Easy, Cheap, Effective, Rugged and Safe.
+This technique was first introduced in 2003 by Anastassiades et al. and gaining popularity day by day compared to the other existing techniques such as Solid phase extraction (SPE), Liquid-liquid extraction (LLE), Supercritical Fluid Extraction (SFE), Solid phase micro extraction (SPME), Stir bar sorptive extraction (SBSE), and Microwave assisted extraction (MAE).